haren2312/kubernetes-course/_exercises/07-configuration_management/03-configmap_volumes.md

    - Test by running your script and accessing the environment variable to ensure everything works as expected.

 ## Conclusion

 In this session, we learned how to effectively mount Config Maps as volumes within our containers, allowing us to separate our configuration data and make it accessible to applications.
 We’ve also discussed best practices for managing configuration data in Kubernetes, which can simplify our workflows and improve maintainability.

 Keep practicing these concepts, as they are fundamental to working with Kubernetes!
 The more you explore, the more confident you'll become.
 Happy learning! 🚀

-## Lecture Description
-In this lecture, we delve into the process of mounting Config Maps as volumes in Kubernetes.
-The session covers the creation of a Config Map, its integration into Pod configurations, and the effective usage of environment variables and file mounts, allowing for better management of application settings and data.